CountBricks: Installing Chair Rail for Residential Spaces

 • Crown molding for a complete millwork package

-CountBricks bundles these options into a single proposal so homeowners see the value of going beyond one line item.
+Bundle these options into a single proposal to showcase value beyond one line item.

-• Visit CountBricks.com/portfolio to explore completed chair rail installations
+• Explore completed chair rail installations at CountBricks.com

-• Activate voice estimating on your next walkthrough and reduce bid time by 70 percent
+• Activate voice estimating on your next walkthrough to reduce bid time by 70 percent

 Conclusion

-Installing chair rail remains one of the highest-impact, lowest-risk upgrades in residential construction.
-With CountBricks handling measurements, pricing, and documentation, you can deliver flawless millwork—and airtight margins—every time.
+Installing chair rail remains a high-impact, low-risk upgrade in residential construction.
+With CountBricks handling measurements, pricing, and documentation, deliver flawless millwork and airtight margins every time.

 Case Snapshot: 1,200 LF Chair Rail in a Historic Renovation

-When a Phoenix homeowner asked for period-correct trim throughout a 1920s bungalow, the general contractor partnered with CountBricks to keep costs predictable and craftsmanship impeccable.
+When a Phoenix homeowner requested period-correct trim for a 1920s bungalow, the general contractor partnered with CountBricks to maintain cost predictability and craftsmanship.

 Project Highlights